kannankvs/md2/Command-Reference.md

 The management interface (eth0) in SONiC is configured (by default) to use DHCP client to get the IP address from the DHCP server.
 Connect the management interface to the same network in which your DHCP server is connected and get the IP address from DHCP server.
 The IP address received from DHCP server can be verified using the `/sbin/ifconfig eth0` Linux command.

-SONiC does provide a CLI to configure the static IP for the management interface.
+SONiC provides a CLI to configure the static IP for the management interface.
 There are few ways by which a static IP address can be configured for the management interface.
-  1. Use the `config interface ip add eth0` click command.
+  1. Use the `config interface ip add eth0` command.
   - Example:
   ```
   admin@sonic:~$ sudo config interface ip add eth0 20.11.12.13/24 20.11.12.254